panteha/show-and-tell/README.md

 ## What it does

 A web app to detect objects within an image.
-It displays and to read back the contents to the user.
+It displays and reads back the contents to the user.

 - Next step: Create an app to aid visually impaired users to receive an audio description of what is in front of the camera.